 The Latin America section of Focus Economics provides information on Latin American economies including data from government sources, economic forecasts, market analysis covering economic performance, political risk assessments, and financial market developments.

 FoodDrinkEurope represents the food and beverage industry of the European Union.
-The website includes major press releases, publications, a listing of events, data, and trends related to these industries.
+The website includes information about industry and policy areas, major press releases, publications, and a listing of events, data, and trends related to these industries.

 The Foreign Trade Information System lists foreign trade agreements and the details of those agreements.
 The layout of the site shows the legal framework of the CARICOM agreement including revisions and updated protocols.
 All of the information can be downloaded in PDF.
 The site also offers trade policy developments on the right-hand side that have resulted from the CARICOM agreement including those with Costa Rica and the Dominican Republic.